patrickdappollonio/context-generator/README.md

 - **Code Explanation**: Help others understand how your project works
 - **Refactoring**: Get suggestions for improving code structure across multiple files

+**Import-specific use cases:**

+- **Code Sharing**: Generate context from your project and share it with others who can recreate the exact file structure
+- **Backup & Restore**: Create portable, text-based backups of project structures that can be recreated anywhere
+- **Code Examples**: Include runnable code examples in documentation that readers can easily recreate locally
+- **Collaborative Development**: Share specific parts of a codebase for review or collaboration without sending entire repositories
+- **Educational Content**: Create reproducible code examples for tutorials, blog posts, or educational materials

 ## Tips for AI Interaction

 1. **Preview First**: Use `--dry-run` to verify you're including the right files before generating context